agishevatatiana/hf-patterns/README.md

-1. npm run bili
-2. npm run watch
+npm run <pattern name>
-3. open index.html in browser, then open console in developer tools
+npm start // to see all tests